 SEEN Norwalk Blind Rhino Premier Party 2017

-Registration will allow you to post comments on newstimes.com and create a newstimes.com Subscriber Portal account for you to manage subscriptions and email preferences.
 The Blind Rhino in Norwalk hosted a premier party for "The Local Drinking Show," on January 6, 2017.
+The show, hosted by Ken Tuccio, highlights aspects of the drinking culture and community across Connecticut.

 Start the conversation, or Read more at News Times.